 The Rise of the Mobile Workforce and Deskless Workers

-A mobile workforce, part of the broader global deskless workforce, is comprised of people who are on the move and may work at multiple locations, even in the course of a single day.
+A mobile workforce, as part of the broader global deskless workforce, is comprised of people who are on the move and may work at multiple locations, even in the course of a single day.
 These workers are not anchored to a desk: not at a traditional office, remote office, or co-working environment.
-Examples of mobile workers include field service technicians, home healthcare providers, field sales representatives, delivery workers, and traveling consultants.
+Examples of mobile workers include field service technicians, independent contractors, home healthcare providers, field sales representatives, delivery workers, and traveling consultants.

 With more and more industries relying on a mobile workforce to deliver services and products outside of the office, it is crucial to understand the trends, challenges, and solutions associated with mobile work.